 Pointer racked up a tournament record 18 assists for Rutgers in an 80-43 win.

 A native of Chicago, Pointer is still the all-time leader in assists at Rutgers and helped take them to a Final Four.
-She is now the head coach of the UIC Flames.

 Mitchell Northam is a graduate of Salisbury University.
 His work has been featured at the Atlanta Journal-Constitution, the Orlando Sentinel, SB Nation, FanSided, USA Today and the Delmarva Daily Times.
 He grew up on Maryland's Eastern Shore and is now based in Durham, N.C.